 Will I get paid if I am at home sick?

 I have contracted COVID-19 and cannot return to work.
 How will my pay be affected?

 You may be entitled to Employment Insurance Sickness Benefits during the period you are unable to work.

 WSIB will be adjudicating all claims on a case-by-case basis.
-All other WCB’s, save for Alberta, have indicated the same approach will be taken.
-We have put in place a reporting procedure for our branches that is similar to regular incident reporting.
+All other Workers Compensation Boards, except Alberta’s, have indicated the same approach will be taken.
+Drake has put a reporting procedure in place that is similar to regular incident reporting.
 Immediately report your workplace exposure or infection to your local Drake office or recruitment consultant.

-How do I obtain a copy of my ROE?
+How do I obtain a copy of my Record of Employment (ROE)?

 Has the Government waived the waiting period for EI?

 Yes.
 The Federal Government announced that it will waive the mandatory one week waiting period for Employment Insurance Sickness Benefits for workers who are in quarantine or who have been directed to self-isolate as a result of COVID-19.

 I don’t know to apply for things like Employment Insurance, Caregiver Benefits, rent subsidies, etc. Where do I find this information?